-Important Information About the Funds
+Important Information About the Geared Funds

-The Funds are not appropriate for all investors and present different risks than other funds.
-The Funds use leverage and are riskier than similarly benchmarked exchange-traded funds that do not use leverage.
-An investor should only consider an investment in a Fund if he or she understands the consequences of seeking daily leveraged or daily inverse leveraged investment results.
+The Geared Funds are not appropriate for all investors and present different risks than other funds.
+The Geared Funds that use leverage are riskier than similarly benchmarked exchange-traded funds that do not use leverage.
+An investor should only consider an investment in a Fund if he or she understands the consequences of seeking daily leveraged, daily inverse or daily inverse leveraged investment results.

-Each Fund seeks to return (before fees and expenses) a multiple (2x) or an inverse multiple (-2x) times the performance of its benchmark daily, not for any other period.
-The return of a Fund for a period longer than a single day is the result of its return for each day compounded over the period and usually will differ from the Fund's multiple times the return of the Fund's benchmark for the period.
-Daily compounding of a Fund's investment returns can dramatically and adversely affect its longer-term performance during periods of high volatility.
-Volatility may be at least as important to a Fund's return for a period as the return of the Fund's underlying benchmark.
+Each Geared Fund seeks to return (before fees and expenses) a multiple (2x), the inverse (-1x) or an inverse multiple (-2x) times the performance of its benchmark daily, not for any other period.
+The return of a Geared Fund for a period longer than a single day is the result of its return for each day compounded over the period and usually will differ from the Geared Fund's multiple times the return of the Geared Fund's benchmark for the period.
+Daily compounding of a Geared Fund's investment returns can dramatically and adversely affect its longer-term performance during periods of high volatility.
+Volatility may be at least as important to a Geared Fund's return for a period as the return of the Geared Fund's underlying benchmark.
 Each Ultra or UltraShort Fund uses leverage and should produce daily returns that are more volatile than that of its benchmark.
 For example, the daily return of an Ultra Fund with a 2x multiple should be approximately two times as volatile on a daily basis as the return of a fund with an objective of matching the same benchmark.
-The daily return of an UltraShort Fund is designed to return two times the inverse (-2x) of the return that would be expected of a fund with an objective of matching the same benchmark.
-Shareholders who invest in the Funds should actively manage and monitor their investments, as frequently as daily.
+The daily return of a Short or UltraShort Fund is designed to return the inverse (-1x) or two times the inverse (-2x), respectively, of the return that would be expected of a fund with an objective of matching the same benchmark.
+Shareholders who invest in the Geared Funds should actively manage and monitor their investments, as frequently as daily.